Fliplet/fliplet-cli/docs/Best-practises.md

 ---

-## Using Handlebars in your widget clent-side code
+## Using Handlebars in your widget client-side code

 **Note: this documentation only applies to building components.
 If you need to use Handlebars in your apps, please refer to the "[using handlebars](API/libraries/handlebars)" documentation**.